fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

-Title: Canonical Juju bootstrap process
+Title: Juju bootstrap process
 Date: 2017-1-11 17:00
 Tags: openstack
 Slug: juju bootstrap
 Author: Feng Xia

-The very first command user will encounter is the _juju bootstrap_.
-It createa a special machine &mdash; state controller, machine-0, control node, etc. &mdash; naming convention aside, it is the brain that tracks others nodes in the cloud, applications installed and their status.
+The very first command user will encounter is the `juju bootstrap`.
+It createa a special machine &mdash; state controller, `machine-0`, control node, etc. &mdash; naming convention aside, it is the brain that tracks others nodes in the cloud, applications installed and their status.